Project overview

 - additional surgical theatres

-- enhanced and expanded antenatal facilities
+- expanded and enhanced antenatal facilities

 - additional ambulatory and outpatient care capacity